briangann/grafana-gauge-panel/README.md

 ### v0.0.7

-Update to typescript and using standardized build process.
+* Update to typescript and using standardized build process.
+* Simplified value display

 ### v0.0.1